Commercial Kitchen

 Cosmetology Studies 10 3 credits

-Cosmetology 10 is an introduction to basic nail care (manicures and hand and arm massage), skin care (facials and make-up application), and hair care (cleansing, conditioning, hair treatments, scalp treatments and various styling techniques).
+Cosmetology 10 is an introduction to basic nail care (manicures and hand and arm massage), skin care (facials and make-up application), and hair care (cleansing, conditioning, hair treatments, scalp treatments, and various styling techniques).
 This introductory course enables students to engage in personal grooming and allows students to prepare for more advanced modules in cosmetology.

 Cosmetology Studies 20 6 credits